Droxz416/zenon-developer-commons/docs/architecture/bounded-verification-boundries.md

 The architecture cannot guarantee the following properties under any configuration:

 NG1 — Global State Validity
 Invalid state transitions affecting untracked state cannot be detected.

 NG2 — Transaction Identity
 The execution of a specific transaction (by hash, signature, or ordering) cannot be proven.
 Only effect equivalence is verifiable.

 NG3 — Censorship Detection

-The architecture cannot detect withheld transactions, withheld proofs, or selective proof availability.
+Withheld transactions, withheld proofs, or selective proof availability cannot be detected.

 NG4 — Cross-Verifier Agreement
 Independent verifiers may accept mutually inconsistent proofs without violating the model.

 NG5 — Historical Finality
 Proofs referencing commitments outside the retention window k cannot be verified for consistency with prior verifier state.

 NG6 — Canonical Chain Determination

-The architecture cannot determine which fork represents the canonical or globally correct history.
+The architecture cannot determine which fork represents the globally canonical history.

-These limitations are fundamental and not implementation artifacts.
+These limitations are fundamental, not implementation artifacts.

 ⸻

 4. Required Assumptions

-The guarantees in Section 2 hold only if all assumptions below are satisfied.
+All guarantees in Section 2 hold only if every assumption below is satisfied.

 Cryptographic Assumptions
 	•	Collision-resistant state commitment function